data-kalle/nethunter-gt-i9505-jfltexx-los18/README.md

 ## Environment consideration

-This guide assumes you are operating in a Linux environment, we will be using Linux commands.
+This guide assumes you are operating in a Linux environment, we will be using Linux (Debian) commands.

 Fabiocogno used Ubuntu 18.04 LTS (the latest Ubuntu LTS at that moment) running on VirtualBox 6.